raulperula/raulperula.github.io/_posts/2016-01-20-CV-RaulPerula.md

    where: Malaga, Spain, September 27-29, 2017
    description: "Organized by Fundación ONCE.
 Speaker at the round table about robotics, centered in Socially Interactive and Educational robots."

- - title: "Acercamiento a la ingeniería en inglés: Robótica"
+ - title: "Acercamiento a la ingeniería en inglés.
+Robótica"
    authors: "Raúl Pérula-Martínez"
    year: 2017
    venue: "TECNOCAMP 2017.
 Una Experiencia de Acercamiento a la Ingeniería (UC3M)"